alekhinen/assignment11/readme.md

 #### Austin Colcord
 - Work on methods for Gradebook
     - changeGrade
+    - all output methods
-- Quality Control, Testing.
+- Quality Control, Testing (WhiteBox - MyGradeBookTest.java)
+- Student Comparator (by username)
-- Linking MyGradebook to Gradebook.
+- Linking MyGradebook to Gradebook
-- Output Methods
+- Equals methods for all classes
+- Hashcode methods for all classes

 #### Chris Clark
 - BlackBox Testing